entwico/spa-resort/README.md

 ### Server

-Use corresponding docker image as a deployment unit or a reference.
+Use [example docker image](examples/Dockerfile) as a deployment unit or a reference.

 ### Local (development)